Paperspace/hyperopt-keras-sample/README.md

 ## Best result

-The best model is this one: `results/model_0.676100010872_6066e.txt.json`.

 The final accuracy is of 67.61% in average on the 100 fine labels, and is of 77.31% in average on the 20 coarse labels.
-My results are comparable to the ones in the middle of [that list](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d313030), under the CIFAR-100 section.
-The only image preprocessing that I do is a random flip left-right.
+The results are comparable to the ones in the middle of [that list](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d313030), under the CIFAR-100 section.
+The only image preprocessing that we do is a random flip left-right.

 ### Best hyperspace found:
 ```python